 Optional services not included

 - Professional monitoring: If Nest Secure sends a notification to your phone, you’ll need to respond to it yourself.
 24/7 professional monitoring is an extra layer of security, provided by our professional monitoring partner Brinks Home Security, that links you up with trained experts to help you through an emergency.
-Professional monitoring comes with Cellular Backup, see details below.
+Professional monitoring comes with Cellular Backup, check details below.

 - Cellular Backup: Cellular backup will kick in if your home Wi-Fi goes down.
 Your Guard and Detects don’t rely on Wi-Fi to talk to each other, but Guard needs Wi-Fi to send notifications to your phone.
 With cellular backup your Guard can send notifications without Wi-Fi.
-For more details, see the next question.
+For more details, check the next question.

 That’s it!
 All of Nest Secure’s other features are included when you purchase your starter kit.